ovh/docs/pages/cloud/private-cloud/create_cluster_enable_evc/guide.en-gb.md

 ![EVC](images/en08EVCedit.png){.thumbnail}

 Enable EVC for the type of CPUs your hosts hold.<br>
 Downward compatibility is assured.
-To help you verify the settings are working, you will see a compatibility validation at the bottom of the window.
+To help you verify the settings are working, you will see a compatibility validation at the bottom of the window.<br>
+Click `OK`{.action} when done.

 ![EVC](images/en09EVC.png){.thumbnail}